The Ultimate Guide to Health and Wellness Stipends

 Because wellness stipends are taxable income, it’s important to pick a software solution that ensures taxes are accounted for and included in their regular paychecks, so employees don’t get hit with an unexpected tax bill down the line.

-There is an exception to the tax rules above that make these taxable awards nontaxable and that is:
+There is an exception to the tax rules above that make some taxable awards nontaxable, and that is the “de minimis award” rule.
+The IRS defines a “de minimis fringe” award as:

 Four steps to setting up a wellness stipend:

 When naming your stipend you can keep it simple, or get creative.
-From “Wellness Stipend” to “Feel Good Fund”, it’s totally up to you.
+Whether “Wellness Stipend,” “Feel Good Fund,” or something else, it’s totally up to you.

-And, you don’t have to do it alone.
-Our top-rated Customer Success team has helped hundreds of HR professionals not only name their stipends, but design them from the big picture goals that align with your business and employee needs and budgets, down to the nitty gritty of naming and program descriptions.
+And you don’t have to do it alone.
+Our top-rated Customer Success team has helped hundreds of HR professionals not only name their stipends, but design them — all the way from the big-picture goals that align with your business and employee needs and budgets to the nitty gritty of naming and program descriptions.

 how to set up a wellness stipend

-Your health and wellness stipend is designed to support your employees’ well-being, so you’ll definitely want to select the Wellness Category.
-However, many companies expand their offerings by adding categories like Food, Family, and Treat Yourself, allowing employees to define what ‘health’ means to them at different stages of life.
-These additional categories don’t increase your cost, but they provide more options for employees to support their holistic well-being.
+Your health and wellness stipend is designed to support your employees’ well-being, so you’ll definitely want to select the Wellness category.
+However, many companies expand their offerings by adding categories like Food, Family, and Treat Yourself, allowing employees to define what “health” means to them at different stages of life.
+These additional categories don’t increase your cost and they provide more options for employees to support their holistic well-being.

 4. Lastly, invite your employees to spend their wellness funds.